jukade63/calculator/README.md

 # calculator
-A basic calculator wich support keyboard press
+A basic calculator wich support a few keyboard inputs
+- Press on 0-9 or . as inputs
+- Press "Enter" or "=" to calculate
+- Press "Esc" to reset the screen